Quivers, Flow Trees, and Log Curves: Introduction

 This paper relates two seemingly different ways to define enumerative invariants given a quiver with potential: the quiver Donaldson--Thomas (DT) invariants, defined using moduli spaces of quiver representations, and log Gromov--Witten invariants of toric varieties, defined as counts of rational log curves satisfying constraints specified by the combinatorics of the quiver.

 To relate quiver DT invariants to log Gromov--Witten invariants, we use the combinatorial calculation of quiver DT invariants in terms of attractor flow trees following our previous work \cite{ABflow}.
 We explain how to interpret such trees as tropical curves, and then prove a new correspondence theorem between counts of tropical curves and log Gromov--Witten invariants of toric varieties.
-We show this log-tropical correspondence in a situation where one considers non-rigid tropical curves moving in non-trivial families.
+Crucially, our log-tropical correspondence theorem involves non-rigid tropical curves moving in non-trivial families, unlike previous correspondence theorems in the literature where only rigid tropical curves are usually considered.

 After a brief description of DT quiver invariants in \S\ref{sec_dt_intro} and of log Gromov--Witten invariants in \S\ref{sec_gw_intro}, we provide a more detailed overview of the log-tropical correspondence in \S \ref{sec_log_tropical_intro}, and the quiver DT-log Gromov--Witten correspondence in \S \ref{sec_main_intro}.